Thatsreallycool/msc_classificator/README.md

 based on ... (placeholder text).

-Please note that all run example codes treat the source code as a normal python package, so you need to install it first in your virtuel environment, before running the scripts or consider writing your own scripts (see Installation Manual below).
+Please note that all run example codes treat the source code as a normal python package, so you need to install it first in your virtual environment, before running the scripts or consider writing your own scripts (see Installation Manual below).